Euro zone bond yields rise with new supply due from Spain, France

 A jump in oil prices after U.S. President Donald Trump said he expected Saudi Arabia and Russia to reach a deal soon to end their oil price war did improve the general tone in markets.

 Other core euro zone bond yields were also higher.
-Italian yields fell.
+However, Italian yields fell.
 Italian yields often move inversely to the rest of the euro zone bond market, with investors buying Italian bonds when risk sentiment picks up.
-The 10-year yield briefly fell 6 basis points to 1.48% IT10YT=RR.
+The 10-year yield dropped 7 basis points to 1.481% IT10YT=RR, while the two-year note was down 6 basis points at 0.358% IT2YT=RR.

 This week has been a busy one for new debt issuance, with Belgium and Portugal having already enjoyed strong demand for theirs and Spain and France set to go to the market on Thursday.